hermit-os/hermit-rs/README.md

 ```

 To bind the library operating system to the application, add the crate [hermit-sys](https://crates.io/crates/hermit-sys) to the dependencies in the file *Cargo.toml*.
-It is important to use at least the _optimization level 1_.
 Consequently, it is required to **extend** *Cargo.toml* with following lines:

 ```toml